tamagui/tamagui/next.md

   - maybe <UL /> <LI /> <OL />
   - // TODO infer ref

+---

+plan for space + display none, two pronged

+- web
+  - CSS-only
+  - could just use gap, no?
+  - this handles compiled and not with near-0 overhead
+  - deterministic selectors ~ disp-none, dist-lg-none etc
+  - generate in createTamagui, something like:
+    - .is_spaced > .disp-none + spacer { display: none; }
+    - @media lg { .is_spaced > .disp-lg-none + spacer { display: none; } }
+- native
+  - could just wait for row-gap in native, shouldn't that work with disp none by default?
+  - need to find a prop we can pass to any react-native view that wont error if unused so that non-tamagui views can receive it and basically its null
+  - loop spaced children and add the prop:
+    - a callback of some sort... like onShouldXX except its a fake event that just wraps any existing one
+    - if active we know its spaced and remove it from tamagui
+    - if not tamagui its a null event anyway
+    - then if a child is disp: none at runtime, we call the callback with true/false depending
+    - in the parent if it changes, we setDisplayedElements([0,1,1,1,0]) and remove the Space
+      - where 1 = visible, 0 = invisible

+---

 (potentially 1.0)
   - super short classnames for themes in production
   - Input based on Button for icon/iconAfter